named-data-ndnSIM/ndnSIM/docs/source/intro.rst

-The current wire format for the Interest and Data packets used by ndnSIM is defined in :ref:`ndnSIM packet format`. ndnSIM also has an option to be compatible to wire format used by `CCNx Project's NDN implementation <http://www.ccnx.org/>`_ (CCNx Binary Encoding).
+The current wire format for the Interest and Data packets used by ndnSIM is defined in :ref:`ndnSIM packet format`. ndnSIM also has an option to be compatible to wire format used by `NDNx implementation <http://named-data.net/>`_ (NDNx binary XML encoding).
 However currently, this option is deprecated, but can be reintroduced in the future as an optional wire format.

 More documentation
 ------------------